Aktolagay Plateau

 Sherkala

-Sherkala (307 m) is five kilometres west of Ayrakty-Shomanai on the northern side of West Karatau Ridge.
-In Turkmen, Sherkala means ‘Lion Fortress’ as its western aspect looks like a resting lion.
-Its southern aspect looks like a yurt and features on Kazakhstan’s 1,000 Tenge banknote.
-Sherkala’s west face.
-Photo by Valeria Bolotova is licensed with CC BY 2.0. […]
+Sherkala (332m) is 5km west of Ayrakty-Shomanai on the northern side of the West Karatau Range.
+Its name is derived from the Persian words for lion (shir) and fortress (qalat), as its western aspect resembles a resting lion.
+Its southern aspect looks like a yurt and features on Kazakhstan’s 1,000 tenge banknote.
+Sherkala’s west face. […]